|

 guitar In the second half of the

-19th century people got more leasure time and played guitar
+19th century (some) people got more leasure time and played guitar

 In the USA some postorder firms (like Lyon and Healy) sold thousands

-of this type of guitar - quite big in their time, but still small
+of this type of guitar - quite large in their time, but

 The body shape was more or less fixed.
 The bridge